-- 3.4.1 Any umpire officially appointed or otherwise, can ask/instruct the captain to inform the players and/or spectators to follow the code of conduct. - 3.4.2 Officially appointed umpires can award a total of five penalty runs to a non-offending team, during a match. - 3.4.3 Officially appointed umpires can code players, officials and/or spectators.
-Officially appointed umpires and team officials can cite players, officials and/or spectators. - 3.4.3.1 Official complaints must be lodged in writing no later than 12pm Monday following any match from the weekend in which the alleged incident occurred, or 48 hours after the incident during a midweek fixture. - 3.4.4 If no official umpire is appointed, complaints must be lodged from a club/school delegate to CA. - 3.4.4.1 All club/school delegates are encouraged to contact CA directly before official complaints are made in writing. - 3.4.5 District Association Boards and or CA will have an appointed Code of Conduct Commissioner that will lead the code of conduct process/protocols. - 3.4.5.1 NCA Specific: The Commissioner will be independent of the NCA and will follow the protocols set up by NZC, NDCA and the NCA.
-NCA GM will be involved in all code of conduct matters and will inform the NCA Chair as required. - 3.4.6 At any time, a club or school can self-regulate a member player and/or associated spectator behaviour as the club/school deems appropriate to the incident. - 3.4.6.1 Any club/school sanction imposed on a player independently of the CA process cannot be appealed to CA or the DA Board.
+- 3.4.1 All details for Code of Conduct inclusive of process is detailed in Section 16. - 3.4.2 Any umpire or otherwise, can ask/instruct the captain to inform the players and/or spectators to follow the code of conduct. - 3.4.3 Along with an official coding officially appointed umpires can award a total of five penalty runs to a non-offending team, during a match. - 3.4.4 If five penalty runs are awarded, an official report must be submitted by the umpires. - 3.4.5 District Association Boards and or CA will have an appointed Code of Conduct Judiciary Panel that will lead the code of conduct process/protocols. - 3.4.5.1 NCA Specific: The Commissioner will be independent of the NCA and will follow the protocols set up by NZC, NDCA and the NCA.
+NCA GM will be involved in all code of conduct matters and will inform the NCA Chair as required. - 3.4.6 At any time, a club or school can self-regulate a member player and/or associated spectator behaviour as the club/school deems appropriate to the incident.

+3.4.6.1 Any club/school sanction imposed on a player independently of the

+CA process cannot be appealed to CA or the DA Board.